Facebook fails again to detect hate speech in ads - NewsBreak

 Facebook fails again to detect hate speech in ads

-SAN FRANCISCO — The test couldn’t have been much easier — and Facebook still failed.
+SAN FRANCISCO (AP) — The test couldn’t have been much easier — and Facebook still failed.

 Facebook and its parent company Meta flopped once again in a test of how well they could detect obviously violent hate speech in advertisements submitted to the platform by the nonprofit groups Global Witness and Foxglove.